Last updated on

 Typical kitchen counters (that includes islands) are 35” to 36” high.
 So the stools would have to be 24” to 26” high to be comfortable and match the kitchen island.

 Measure your kitchen and decide how much space you can afford to introduce stools for the island.
-For example, small kitchens will probably need backless stools, while large kitchens may accomodate large swivel stools.
+For example, small kitchens will probably need backless stools, while large kitchens may accommodate large swivel stools.

 Stool Seat Size